Which Common House Plants are Toxic to Cats?

 Cats and plants can coexist.
-Find out which houseplants are the best choice for your feline friends.
+Find out which house plants are toxic, and which are cat-safe!

 • Aglaonema (Chinese Evergreen)